SenTzu01/pimatic-tts/README.md

 ### Example
 - when trigger: $activity is "wakeup" then Say "Goodmorning everyone!
 I have set the home for waking up comfortably." using google-tts-device

-## TTS Device configuration options:
-* language <enum>       (default: en-GB)    - For supported languages and corresponding codes see: https://cloud.google.com/speech/docs/languages
-* speed <0-100>         (default: 40)       - Velocity of the TTS voice
-* volume <0-100>        (default: 50)       - Sets gain volume for audio output of the TTS voice
-* repeat <int>          (default: 1)        - Number of times a TTS voice message should be repeated
-* interval <int>        (default: 10)       - Time in seconds between repeats of the same TTS voice message

 ## Installation and Configuration: